Ordinary Time: July 31st

-- If you have never done so, consider making the Spiritual Exercises.
-You can find it online here or you may purchase a copy from Catholic First.
+- If you have never done so, consider making St. Ignatius' Spiritual Exercises.
+You can find it online here or you may purchase a copy.

 - St. Ignatius founded his Society to give the greatest possible service to the Church and to the Pope.
 In addition to vows of poverty, chastity and obedience, Jesuits take a special vow of loyalty to the Pope.
 Today would be a good time to say a prayer for Pope Francis.